EricLBuehler/candle-vllm/README.md

 2) Run `sudo apt install pkg-config`
 3) See the "Compiling PagedAttention CUDA kernels" section.

+Go to either the "Install with Pytorch" or "Install with libtorch" section to continue.

 ### Compiling PagedAttention CUDA kernels
 1) Run `setup.py` to compile the PagedAttention CUDA headers.
 2) `todo!()`